 The music of composer Adam Schoenberg (b.
-November 15, 1980 Northampton, MA) has an ability to create “mystery and sensuality” (New York Times), and has been hailed as “stunning” (Memphis Commercial Appeal), and “open, bold, and optimistic” (Atlanta Journal-Constitution).
+November 15, 1980 Northampton, MA) has an ability to create “mystery and sensuality” (New York Times), and has been called “open, bold, and optimistic” (Atlanta Journal-Constitution).
 Since graduating from The Juilliard School in 2010, Schoenberg received two commissions each from the Atlanta Symphony Orchestra (Up! and La Luna Azul) and Kansas City Symphony (American Symphony and Picture Studies).
-Recent commissions also include a co-commission from the Los Angeles Philharmonic and Aspen Music Festival & School, Lexington Philharmonic, Atlanta Chamber Players, Quintet of the Americas, The Blakemore Trio, Chamber Music Festival of Lexington, and many more.
+Recent commissions include a co-commission from the Los Angeles Philharmonic and Aspen Music Festival & School, Lexington Philharmonic, Atlanta Chamber Players, Chamber Music Festival of Lexington, and the first-ever concerto for Project Trio.

-Schoenberg is the first Composer-in-Residence for the Kansas City Symphony under Michael Stern’s tenure for the 2012/13 season.
-Additional residencies include the Atlanta School of Composers, Aspen Music Festival and School’s M.O.R.E program, a position he has held since 2010, and the 2012 BMI Composer-in-Residence for the Blair School of Music at Vanderbilt University.
+Recently appointed the 2013/14 Composer-in-Residence of the Lexington Philharmonic, Schoenberg is writing a new work that will be premiered in April 2014.
+Schoenberg was the first Composer-in-Residence for the Kansas City Symphony under Michael Stern’s tenure for the 2012/13 season.
+Additional residencies include the Atlanta School of Composers, Aspen Music Festival and School’s M.O.R.E program from 2010-2013, and the 2012 BMI Composer-in-Residence for the Blair School of Music at Vanderbilt University.
 He was a 2009 and 2010 MacDowell Fellow, and was the First Prize winner at the 2008 International Brass Chamber Music Festival for best Brass Quintet.
 In 2007, Schoenberg was awarded ASCAP’s Morton Gould Young Composer Award, Juilliard’s Palmer-Dixon Prize for Most Outstanding Composition, and a Meet the Composer Grant.
-He received the 2006 Charles Ives Scholarship from the American Academy of Arts and Letters and has garnered further acclaim from ASCAP and the Society for New Music (winner of the 2004 Brian M. Israel Prize).
+He received the 2006 Charles Ives Scholarship from the American Academy of Arts and Letters, and has garnered further acclaim from ASCAP and the Society for New Music (winner of the 2004 Brian M. Israel Prize).

 Schoenberg earned his Doctor of Musical Arts degree at The Juilliard School where he studied with John Corigliano and Robert Beaser.
 He also received his Master of Music degree from Juilliard and his Bachelor of Music degree from the Oberlin Conservatory of Music.